yuval-a/deriveODM/readme.md

 * Version 2+ now uses [Change Streams](https://docs.mongodb.com/manual/changeStreams/) to listen for DB persistence changes and events.
 This means that when you work with a local document, even when the data changes in the DB from some other external source - **this change will be detected** and **will be** automatically reflected in your version of the document as well. <br>
 **NOTE**: Change Streams are only supported for Replica Sets.
 If you use a single DB instance, then they will **not be used**, and changes will only be triggered by the
-`SyncManager` itself - this means that in this case - changes to the db from another external source - **will not** be immediately reflected in your local documents (you would need to call the `.get()` method to retreive a "fresh copy").
+`SyncManager` itself - this means that in this case - changes to the DB from another external source - **will not** be immediately reflected in your local documents (you would need to call the `.get()` method to retreive a "fresh copy").
 Note that the Mongo team recommends to **always use** replica sets in production environments. <br>
 Change Streams are also only supported in WiredTiger storage engine (which is the default for Mongo).
-* New in version 2+: all Derive objects now have a `$_dbEvents` meta property which is an EventEmitter, which you can use to listen for DB persistence events for specific instances.
+* New in version 2+: all Derive objects now have a `$_dbEvents` meta property which is an `EventEmitter`, that you can use to listen for DB persistence events for specific instances.
 See ... for more information.
 * Version 2+ update: the `$_updated` method is now deprecated in favour of a different syntax for defining callbacks for specific db updates.
 See ... for more information.